Ada Voytsik: Biography

 Ada Ignatievna Voytsik was born on 1 August 1905 in Moscow.

 In 1923 Ada graduated from secondary school and entered the acting department of the State College of Cinematography (today known as VGIK), where she graduated in 1927.

 She started acting in cinema in the year 1925.
 In 1934 Ada Voytsik joined the staff of the Mosfilm film studio.

-She married director Ivan Pyryev and they had a son, Eric Pyryev (1931-1970), who also subsequently became a director.
+She married director Ivan Pyryev and they had a son, Erik Pyryev (1931-1970), who also subsequently became a director.

 In 1941 together with the studio she was evacuated to Alma-Ata.

 On her return to Moscow in 1943, Ada became an actress at the National Film Actors' Theatre, where she worked until her retirement in 1961.

 In the last years of her life, Ada Voytsik did not appear in films.

-Ada Voytsik lived through the death of her son and Ivan Pyryev.
-She died in Moscow on 2 September 1982 at the age of 77, and was buried in the Khovanskoye Cemetery.
+Ada Voytsik lived through the death of her son and husband.
+She died in Moscow on 2 September 1982 at the age of 77, and was buried in the Khovanskoye Cemetery, in Moscow.